Trump golfs at his Virginia club amid the coronavirus pandemic - Local News 8

 Trump golfs at his Virginia club amid the coronavirus pandemic

-President Donald Trump on Saturday was seen golfing at his Virginia club, marking his first visit to one of his golf properties since March amid the coronavirus pandemic.
+President Donald Trump was seen golfing at his Virginia club on Saturday and Sunday, marking his first visits to one of his golf properties since March amid the coronavirus pandemic.

-The presidential motorcade arrived at Trump National Golf Club in Sterling, Virginia, at 10:27 a.m.
-ET, according to pool reports.
+The presidential motorcade arrived at Trump National Golf Club in Sterling, Virginia, Saturday morning, according to pool reports.
 CNN’s Khalil Abdallah reported that the Secret Service members with Trump at the golf course were wearing masks, although the President and his golfing partners were not.
 The President was seen riding alone in his golf cart and a caddy didn’t appear to be with him, Abdallah reported.

+The President was then seen golfing again at the property on Sunday.

 At Friday’s White House briefing, Dr. Deborah Birx, a White House coronavirus task force official, said Americans should take this weekend to enjoy being outside, but they should do so with precautions.

-Note: This story has been updated with Trump’s Sunday golf outing.